Level 2 Word Study: Doing it Yourself

 At the core, the process is ridiculously simple.
 Just look at the verse in its context, then ask yourself, “Which meaning makes the most sense here?”

 Of course, you can do this well or poorly.
 Some people will just glance at the verse and grab the first meaning that comes to mind.
-Others will widen their focus, use enough peripheral vision to take in a verse or two before and after the passage, and think carefully about each of the possible meanings they discovered in Stage One of their word study.
+Others will widen their focus, use enough peripheral vision to take in a few verses before and after the passage, and think carefully about each of the possible meanings they discovered in Stage One of their word study.
 They’ll try each option in the passage to see if it fits the flow of thought.

 The more you gain experience in Bible study, the more skillfully you will look at the context.
-You will realize that context spreads in ever-widening circles.
+For one thing, you will realize that context spreads in ever-widening circles.

 We should look at the immediate context: the whole paragraph in which the verse appears.